CannerCMS/docs.canner.io/docs/schema-layout-tags.md

 ### &lt;Default/&gt;

-All children will be rendered as normal, this layout is useful when you want to group some fields on ui without changing the data structure.
+All children will be rendered as normal, this layout is useful when you want to group some fields on UI without changing the data structure.

 Such as when you are using tab, the example below will become four tabs.